danielkoll/PyRADS/README.md

 - 'environment.yml' assumes you're using a Mac.
 For Linux, change the gfortran compiler.
 - If you're using conda, don't forget to type ``conda activate pyrads'' each time before using PyRADS.
 - The current version of PyRADS has a silent bug when using numba + computing line crosssections for multiple species (e.g., H2O + CO2 lines).
 By default numba is currently disabled.
 Until the bug is fixed don't use PyRADS + numba without additional validation.
 - Dec 2021: PyRADS allows an optional Voigt line profile.
 The main impact is for opacity calculations at low pressures, where the Lorentz line approximation breaks down.
-The current Voigt implementation is 3-4x slower than Lorentz lines and the Lorentz approximation still works well for OLR calculations that don't need to worry about stratospheres/low pressures.
+The current Voigt implementation is 3-4x slower than Lorentz lines.
 To switch line profiles, see OpticalThickness.py.
+- Jan 2022: To compute CO2 radiative forcing for Earth-ish climates accurately, suggested spectral resolution is 0.01 cm-1.
+The impact of Voigt vs Lorentz line shape also becomes much less important at high spectral resolution.

 # Requirements
 Python 3 with numpy and scipy.